 What do I need to do?

-- Then write down what you regularly spend each month – on your rent or mortgage, food, travel, groceries, toiletries, travel costs and so on
+Then write down what you regularly spend each month – on your rent or mortgage, food, travel, toiletries and so on

 Use this list to agree an affordable payment plan for your energy debt.
 Don’t let your supplier set a payment level that you can’t manage.